-Because the brothers knew how to read the currents, they were able to save the kitten just in time from being taken out to sea.
+Because the brothers knew how to read the currents, they were able to save the kitten just in time from being taken by the current.
 When they got her on shore and she was safe, they waved bye and walked down the beach.

-Holoholo - Hawaiian Language: to walk, ride or sail with pleasure, to move with the flow of life having no expectations.
+Holoholo - Hawaiian Language: to walk, ride or sail with pleasure, to move with the flow of life having no agenda.

-Now, at the same time the brothers were in the water, there happened to be a local news reporter surfing nearby.
+Now, at the same time, there happened to be a local news reporter surfing nearby.
 When the brothers rescued the kitten, the reporter paddled in and wanted to know the names of the cats so he could write a story about the rescue.
 Unfortunately, by the time he paddled in, the brothers had already walked away.